Pittsburgh Homeowners Insurance

 What is Homeowners Insurance?

-Homeowners insurance will not only compensate you for losses to your home (and the contents inside), but it will also give you peace of mind knowing that you have protection on your investment.
-The policy will also cover you in the event you are legally liable for someone who is injured on your property, as well as fiscal losses that are caused by storms, fire, theft, and other covered losses.
+Homeowners insurance will not only compensate you for losses to your home (and the contents inside), but it may also give you peace of mind knowing that you have protection on your investment.
+The policy will also cover you in the event you are legally liable for someone who is injured on your property, as well as physical losses that are caused by storms, fire, theft, and other covered losses.

 What Does the Homeowners Policy Cover?